PhantomOffKanagawa/digipaws/Readme.md

 - [x] Redirect to a different website when a blocked keyword is found
 - [ ] Modular and downloadable view blockers
 - [ ] Expand the app to iOS and desktop.
+- [x] NFC support for toggling when scanning a tag
+- [ ] QR support for toggling when scanning a qr code

 ## Modes